Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Acknowledgements

 \section{Acknowledgements}

-I thank Zhaonan (Peter) Dong (IACM -- FORTH, Greece) for helpful comments on an earlier version of this work.
+I am sincerely grateful to Zhaonan (Peter) Dong (Cardiff, UK) for helpful comments on an earlier version of this work and for providing a computer code used for the numerical experiments.
 The financial support of The Leverhulme Trust (research project grant no. RPG-2015-306) is also gratefully acknowledged.
+Also, this research work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
+Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant" (Project Number: 3270).